Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Tourist Map

-Sintra trips from Lisbon are a lot more enjoyable if you are prepared with necessities.
+Trips from Lisbon are a lot more enjoyable if you are prepared with necessities.
 Don’t visit Sintra, Portugal without these essential items!

-Make sure to bring plenty of water with you on your tour to Sintra from Lisbon; we recommend carrying a liter of water per person.
+Make sure to bring plenty of water with you on your tour to Sintra from Lisbon.
+We recommend carrying a liter of water per person.
 There are some places to refill water bottles (but look for signs to make sure the water is potable).

 Sintra is super photogenic – so don’t forget your camera!
 Although phone cameras can capture the beauty of the town, it’s far better to upgrade to a real travel camera.
 We always travel with a Canon Rebel, which is a great budget DSLR camera, and use a 18-135mm zoom lens.